MathewStylianidis/Datasets/README.md

 # Dataset collection
 A list of publicly available datasets (or available upon request) grouped not just by data type but also according to information related to the domain a trained model would be applicable.

-%Datasets that are related to multiple groups are grouped under a "Generic" label for each data type separately.
-Those are accompanied by tags with the names of the multiple groups they are related to.%

 ## Speech